input-output-hk/jormungandr-nix/windows/README.md

 - Ensure that in file `windows/default.nix`:

-	-  The default version argument in the attribute header reflects the most current jormungandr release version [available](https://github.com/input-output-hk/jormungandr/releases) .
+	-  The default version argument in the attribute header reflects the most current jormungandr release version [available](https://github.com/input-output-hk/jormungandr/releases).

 	- The corresponding `sha256` for the latest Jormungandr version exists and is correct.

 - If necessary, update the `windows/tools/jormungandr-nuspec.nix` file with:
 	- Any relevant changes to project parameters, such as package owner(s), project urls, description, etc.

-- If necessary, update the `windows/tools/bootstrap-jormungandr.ps1` bootstrap script after checking:

-	- If there are any breaking changes in the latest jormungandr [release](https://github.com/input-output-hk/jormungandr/releases) which will require PowerShell script modification to remain functional.

-	- If there are any [upstream](https://raw.githubusercontent.com/input-output-hk/jormungandr/master/scripts/bootstrap.ps1) bootstrap script changes or improvements which should be included.

 - In general, updating the `windows/tools/chocolateyinstall.ps1` and `windows/tools/chocolateybeforemodify.ps1` files will not be necessary.